 3. Pacific Gold & Grassy Bar - Morro Bay Oysters

 Did you know that oyster farming in Morro Bay has been a tradition since the 1930s?
 The calm, protected bay isn't just the perfect place to raise millions of oyster babies.
 The estuary's mix of salt and freshwater help bring out the unique terroir (or merroir, as the foodies call it) in these meaty mollusks.
 Head to the coast and see for yourself.
 Fresh shucked or with a squeeze of lemon, morsels raised by Morro Bay Oyster Company and Grassy Bar Oyster Company taste distinctly of the SLO CAL seascape.
 Find them at high-end restaurants across the US, but these taste especially best local.
 Check out restaurants, farmers markets or straight from the source along Morro Bay's Embarcadero.

 4. Splash Cafe Clam Chowder

 Pismo Beach is often called a “Classic California” beach town, and for good reason.
 With surfboards bobbing in the water, a bustling pier and mom and pop shops galore, this sunny untouched paradise feels plucked straight from a old California postcard.
 But if you traveled to Pismo Beach and didn't try Splash Cafe's rich clam chowder, you would miss out on the full SLO CAL experience.
-Of course, you can grab a bowl at the eatery's San Luis Obispo location, but there's always something special about enjoying this steamy meal in its OG stomping grounds.
+Of course, you can grab a bowl from a local grocery store's soup bar, but there's always something special about enjoying this steamy meal in its OG stomping grounds.
 Bikini or not, we recommend grabbing the bread bowl, which becomes even more delicious as the hot soup soaks into all that bubbly sourdough goodness.
 Super clam chowder tip: consider a cup and opt for the grilled sourdough slice.